WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/sdp.md

 We will make use of the given time at the end of class from 12:00pm to 12:20pm on Tuesdays to meet as well.
 These meetings will take place in class.

-Each of these meetings are held weekly
+Each of these meetings are held weekly.

-Outside of the specific meeting times we anticipate commuicating via the text channels in our team discord.
+Outside of the specific meeting times we anticipate communicating via the text channels in our team discord.

 ### Meeting Location(s)
 Tuesdays in FH 204 and on Discord